acode/cli/README.md

 ```
 * [all arguments converted to params.args]
 	-f                   Specify a file to send (overrides args and kwargs)
-	--*                  all verbose flagss converted to params.kwargs
+	--*                  all verbose flags converted to params.kwargs

 	Runs a StdLib Function (requires a period)